 7. They’re more prone to hip dysplasia

-All breeds come with their own health issues.
-The German Shepherd just happens to be prone to hip dysplasia.
 This is a painful hereditary condition of the hip due to the ball and socket joint being too loose or not developing correctly.
 It can lead to permanent osteoarthritis.

 Certain types of exercise, too much or even too little exercise, improper nutrition, and obesity can aggravate this genetic condition, so it’s important to properly care for your German Shepherd.

-You can reduce the risk in the first instance by finding a responsible breeder and choosing a puppy whose parents have been screened for hip dysplasia and therefore have healthy hips.
+You can reduce the risk in the first instance by finding a responsible breeder and choosing a puppy whose parents have been screened for hip dysplasia and, therefore, have healthy hips.

 There are various schemes to assess hip traits.
 The Orthopedic Foundation for Animals (OFA) health testing can help breeders determine the condition of their dog’s hips.
-A similar scheme operating in the UK is the British Veterinary Association hip dysplasia scheme.

-When choosing my breeder, one of the first things I checked was the hip scores of the parents and that they were both UK Kennel Club registered.
 Below are photos of my German Shepherd’s parents with their Kennel Club names.
 I took these photos during my first meeting with the breeder.
 My dog’s Kennel Club registered name is “Vonziu’s Willow.”

 “Vonziu’s Baron Vom Bostinov.”